Jeeaaasus/youtube-dl/README.md

     **Default arguments**
     * `--output '/downloads/%(uploader)s/%(title)s.%(ext)s'`, makes youtube-dl create separate folders for each channel and use the video title for the filename.
     * `--playlist-end '16'`, makes youtube-dl only download the latest 16 videos, per channel.
+    * `--playlist-reverse`, makes youtube-dl download channel videos in the order they were uploaded.
     * `--match-filter '!is_live'`, makes youtube-dl ignore live streams.
     * `--windows-filenames`, restricts filenames to only Windows allowed characters.
+    * `--ignore-no-formats-error`, keeps youtube-dl from crashing when trying to download a video premiere.
     * `--no-progress`, removes a lot of unnecessary clutter from the logs.
     * `--sleep-requests '1'`, makes youtube-dl wait 1 second between requests.
 Be careful changing this!
 YouTube might feel you are making too many requests and ip ban you.
-    * `--merge-output-format 'mp4'`, makes youtube-dl create mp4 files.
+    * `--merge-output-format 'mp4'`, makes youtube-dl create mp4 video files.
     * `--sub-langs 'all,-live_chat'`, makes youtube-dl embed subtitles.
     * `--embed-metadata`, makes youtube-dl embed metadata like video description and chapters.
     * `--sponsorblock-mark 'all'`, makes youtube-dl create chapters from [SponsorBlock](https://sponsor.ajay.app/) segments.